Skip navigation

 If you’re using a furnace for your home heating, you’ll always hear some sounds when it’s running.
 This will include a rush when it starts up, potentially a gentle rattling of ductwork as the temperature fluctuates inside of it, and the whoosh of air going through the vents.

 But if you hear anything that’s outside of the normal day-to-day sounds, it’s cause for concern.
 This can include noises such as clanging, banging, or even excessive clicking as the system cycles down.
-Clicking can be an indication that there’s a crack in your heat exchanger, and the clicking comes from that heat exchanger contracting as it cools down–this could end up being a really dangerous problem, so it’s important not to ignore it!
+Clicking can be an indication that there’s a crack in your heat exchanger, and the clicking comes from that heat exchanger contracting as it cools down, this could end up being a really dangerous problem, so it’s important not to ignore it!
+A burning smell could mean trouble and should always be taken seriously, especially when paired with strange sounds.

 Strange Smells